WHAT IS A MENTOR?

 HOW CAN I BECOME A MENTEE?

-• Mentors choose their mentees among Grade 10 and 11 learners on a Saturday afternoon after classes.
+Mentors choose their mentees among Grade 8 - 11 learners on a Saturday afternoon after classes at St Mary's.
 A session is organised every month from February to June (September if we get enough new mentors).
 If you are selected to meet new mentors, you will have a chance to present yourself and talk to a few mentors, who will choose one or two learners among yourself.

 HOW A MENTORSHIP RELATIONSHIP CAN FAIL